washing machine laundry room plant

 How much electricity does a clothes dryer use?

 While vented clothes dryers are more expensive to run than condenser dryers, they are usually cheaper to buy upfront.
-It’s common to find one under $500 and rarely do they top $1,000.
+It’s common to find one under $500, with the most expensive models around $1,000.

 Is it cheaper to run an energy-efficient dryer?